 If you have an Associates degree (or 45+ credits) and do not anticipate raising your GPA to 3.0 before transferring to New Paltz, it is unlikely that you will be able to graduate in a timely manner as an Early Childhood & Childhood Education major.

 How do I find out which of my credits will transfer into the Early Childhood & Childhood Education program?

-Many courses from other SUNY campuses have specific New Paltz equivalents that are identified in our Transfer Equivalency database.
+Many courses from other SUNY campuses have specific New Paltz equivalents that are identified in our College Course Equivalencies.
 Other courses need to be evaluated individually once a student has matriculated at New Paltz.

 Prior to applying, students can examine our plans of study and compare course descriptions to get an idea of what transfer coursework will fulfill our Early Childhood & Childhood Education requirements.

 Upon acceptance into the program, the Early Childhood & Childhood Education advisor will evaluate education transfer courses to determine New Paltz equivalency.
 New transfer students should meet individually with the advisor to clarify how transfer credits are applied, and map out a plan to graduation.